When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

-It’s important you understand terms like therapeutic grade, 100% pure, or the only ____ essential oils are marketing terms and claims that likely give you exactly no real information on the brand’s quality.
+It’s important you understand terms like therapeutic grade, 100% pure, or the only ____ essential oils are marketing terms that likely give you exactly no real information on the brand’s quality.

 That’s not to say that quality is just another stab in the dark.
 There are brands that I wouldn’t recommend purchasing for any reason at all.
 Little bottles of “essential oils” sold in stores or online at prices too good to be true aren’t worth your money and may even be harmful.

-But there’s also no need to default to the most expensive brand.
-Price doesn’t necessarily equate quality.
+But you also don’t need to default to the most expensive brand.
+Price doesn’t necessarily equate to quality.

 How to Find a Quality Essential Oil Brand

 Rather than give you a list of brand names, I like to give some quality indicators so you can make your own decision.
 Quality essential oil brands will likely